vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

     (venv) $ gateslap examples/01_light_traffic.ini
 ```
 As soon as traffic is sent issue the PlannedReparentShard commands.
 Note there
-is a 5 second sleep commands between the PRS statments.
+is a 5 second sleep commands between the PRS statements.
 ```
 Terminal 3:
     $ time vtctlclient -server localhost:15999 PlannedReparentShard -keyspace_shard=commerce/0 && sleep 5 && time vtctlclient -server localhost:15999 PlannedReparentShard -keyspace_shard=commerce/0
 ```

 #### Results:
-In this Scenario, back to back PRS events were issued, only 5 seconds apart.
+In this scenario, back to back PRS events were issued, only 5 seconds apart.
 Due to the close nature of these events, buffering is disabled to protect vitess
 against events where PRS may be issued in looping fashion.
 This behavior is
 adjustable with the vtgate flag `-buffer_min_time_between_failovers`.